Louis Poulsen â–¸ Pendant Lamps â–¸ Table Lamps â–¸ Floor Lamps

-Poul Henningsen declined his system with three lampshades designed in 1926 in hundreds of versions varying in particular by the size of the lampshade and the ratio of sizes between the three lampshades.
+Poul Henningsen developed his three-shade system, designed in 1926, in hundreds of versions, varying in the size of the shade and the size ratio between the three shades.

 These characteristics are reflected in the name of each lamp.
-The first number indicates the approximate diameter of the main shade: 50 cm in the case of the PH5/5, a little less than 30 cm for the PH3/3.
+The first number indicates the approximate diameter of the main shade: 50 cm for the PH5/5, just under 30 cm for the PH3/3.Β

-The second number refers to the size ratio between the lampshades.
-In the case of the PH5/5 and PH3/3, the equality of the numbers means that the lampshades are in a size ratio of 3:2:1.
+The second number refers to the size ratio between the shades.
+In the case of the PH5/5 and PH3/3, the equal numbers mean that the shades are in a 3:2:1 size ratio.Β

-It is this size ratio that gives these two pendants their very round appearance, which makes them particularly suitable for high hanging.
+It is this size ratio that gives these two lampshades their very round appearance, making them particularly suitable for higher hanging points.

-The two PH3/3 and PH5/5 pendants have an upper shade in glass or in stretched aluminium, inside painted white, and two lower shades in opaline glass.
-A small central frosted glass diffuser, easy to install, comes with the lamps for even softer lighting.
+PH3/3 and PH5/5 have an upper shade in glass or drawn aluminium, painted white on the inside, and two lower shades in opaline glass.
+A small central diffuser in sandblasted glass, easy to install, is supplied with the lamps for even softer lighting.

 Light source E27 or LED integrated